about · the longer version

 i build systems that still make sense at 2am.

-when a project needs it, i handle photography, editing, and graphics myself. lately i've been putting more of the build process on camera—short videos of the messy middle live on @avyukt_builds on instagram.
+when a project needs it, i handle photography, videography, editing, and graphics myself. lately i've been putting more of the build process on camera—short videos of the messy middle live on @avyukt_builds on instagram.

 “the best feeling isn't when it demos—it's when it survives contact with reality.”